Last Updated on September 8, 2021

 Personally, I always enjoy visiting local cathedrals or churches when I visit a new place.
 Even though I’m not religious, they do have this special atmosphere that I enjoy.
 One of Tilburg’s icons is St. Joseph Chruch.
 This neo-gothic cross-shaped basilica was built between 1872 and 1889.
 The 72 meter high towers make the church the 4th tallest building in Tilburg.

 Tilburg has so many cool places to eat and drink, most of which are independent!
 And we love supporting local business, don’t we?
-Here are some of my favourite places in Tilburg for lunch, dinner or a coffee catch up with a friend.
+Here are some of my favourite places in Tilburg for lunch, dinner, or a coffee catch up with a friend.
+A perfect spot to try some traditional Dutch food!

 Located in a former railway warehouse, EVE wins the “best interior” of eateries in Tilburg in my opinion.
 The atmosphere is simply amazing, as is their range of coffees, lunch and dinner dishes.
 Another plus, EVE is located right outside the train station.